wzmli/phyloglmm/response.md

 In a purely scientific perspective, I have no objections to publish that article.

-**Todo: Thanks, these are wonderful and helpful suggestion.
-We have included a tutorial in the released version on zenodo/github.
+**Thanks, these are wonderful and helpful suggestion.
+We have included a tutorial example in the released version on zenodo/github.
 We have now included the link in the paper.... **

 Minor comments: